 Arians has been in the league for decades.
-When the Bucs hired him, he became the oldest head coaching hire in NFL history, but age hasn’t stopped his progressive way of thinking.
+When the Bucaneers hired him, he became the oldest head coaching hire in NFL history, but age hasn’t stopped his progressive way of thinking.
 He recently hired two female coaches to join the Buccaneers – Lori Locust (assistant defensive line) and Maral Javadifar (assistant strength and conditioning).
-This became a national news story and that didn’t sit well with Arians, who couldn’t believe this was such a novel idea in a league celebrating its 100th anniversary season.
+This became a national news story, which didn’t sit well with Arians, who couldn’t believe this was such a novel idea in a league celebrating its 100th anniversary season.

-Arians has said time and again gender doesn’t matter and believes women can bring their life experiences to the field.
-“You can know all the football in the world, but if you can’t teach it?
-So why not take a great teacher of any gender and let them help your players,” he’s stated.
-When he was the coach of the Arizona Cardinals, he fought for Jennifer Welter, noticing her unique method of teaching.
+When he was the coach of the Arizona Cardinals, he fought for Jennifer Welter to make her way to the coaching ranks, noticing her unique method of teaching.
 He hired her as an assistant coaching intern in the summer of 2015, making her the first female coach in league history.

 Photo Credits: Twitter